Howdy Sound Summiteers!

 In short, we’ve built a music festival for a day where one has rarely existed, so everything takes a little more time than it does down on the ground.
 Hopefully you’ll be basking in the afterglow of the show while you await your chariot up the hill

-NOTE: Do not go back to the theater entrance where you were dropped off.
+NOTE: If you're parked in the Summit Lot, do not go back to the theater entrance where you were dropped off.
 That area will solely be for large buses heading down the mountain.

 • If you biked up the mountain, walk back along the same Mountain Theater Fire Road noted above to the Rock Spring Lot where your bike is parked.
 Please ride carefully down the mountain, as there will be cars and buses heading down with you.